 Where do you look?

-There is no doubt that the Abu Simbel complex is an extremely impressive site.
+There is no doubt that the Abu Simbel complex is an extremely impressive sight.
 Your eye is drawn immediately to the majesty of this creation as it comes into view as you approach via the footpath that runs alongside Lake Nasser.

-By the same token Lake Nassar is pretty impressive as well.
+By the same token Lake Nassar Egypt is pretty impressive as well.
 It was interesting to see people’s reactions of complete amazement as they first set eyes on Abu Simbel.
 Equally interesting was to watch them gravitate afterward, back toward the lake, to contemplate its beauty and consider the temple’s mighty presence in this remarkable setting.

-Whether we are talking about the Isis Temple of Philae on Agilkia Island or Ramses II’s Abu Simbel temple complex, Lake Nasser is still a shining beauty in my eyes.
+Whether we are talking about the Isis Temple of Philae on Agilkia Island or Ramses II’s Abu Simbel temple complex, Lake Nasser Egypt is still a shining beauty in my eyes.